xlnwel/blog/docs/_posts/2020-08-27-TransformerXL.md

 \end{align}\tag{3}\label{eq:3}
 $$

-where $$\text{SG}$$ denotes stop-gradient, $$[\pmb h_1,\pmb h_2]$$ concatenates $$\pmb h_1$$ and $$\pmb h_2$$ along the sequential dimension.
+where \\(\text{SG}\\) denotes stop-gradient, \\([\pmb h_1,\pmb h_2]\\) concatenates \\(\pmb h_1\\) and \\(\pmb h_2\\) along the sequential dimension.

 Anothe benefit that comes with the recurrence scheme is significantly faster evaluation.
 We can reuse the previous segments instead of recompute them!

 Finally, notice that the recurrence scheme does not need to be restricted to only the previous segment -- it can use more than one previous segments as long as the GPU memory allows.
 In their experiments, they use the previous segment in training and extend to far before during evaluation.
-This is feasible as the recurrence scheme only changes the lengths of the key and value and leave the final hidden state $$\pmb h$$ as it is.
+This is feasible as the recurrence scheme only changes the lengths of the key and value and leave the final hidden state \\(\pmb h\\) as it is.

 ### Relative Positional Encodings

 While the above idea is appealing, it comes with a crucial challenge.
 That is, how can we keep the positional information coherent when we reuse the states?
 The encoding method in the previous section fails since it uses the same position encoding for the previous and current segments.
-For example, a segment of length $$4$$ encodes positions $$[0, 1, 2, 3]$$.
-Now we have two segments and both using the same positions $$[0, 1, 2, 3]$$ makes the semantics of positions incoherent, resulting in a sheer performance loss.
+For example, a segment of length \\(4\\) encodes positions \\([0, 1, 2, 3]\\).
+Now we have two segments and both using the same positions \\([0, 1, 2, 3]\\) makes the semantics of positions incoherent, resulting in a sheer performance loss.

 In order to avoid this failure mode, the fundamental idea is to only encode the *relative* positional information in the hidden states.
 As a result, Dai et al. propose a novel relative positional encoding, which not only has one-to-one correspondence to its absolute couterpart but also enjoys much better generalization empirically.
-First, we rewrite the standard attention score $$\alpha$$, which previously computed using Einstein summation
+First, we rewrite the standard attention score \\(\alpha\\), which previously computed using Einstein summation

 $$
 \begin{align}